SkylineCommunications/dataminer-docs/connector-help/connector_help/Eltek_Smartpack_2.md

 ## How to use

-The driver consists of different pages that cover the various subsections that can be monitored/controlled for this device.
+The connector consists of different pages that cover the various subsections that can be monitored/controlled for this device.
 You can find more information on these below.

 ### System Overview